KaveIO/AmbariKave/tests/README.md

 * Uploading a second test keypair, and using this for tests, or using the same keypair as jenkins itself uses
 * renaming any unkillable machines to have the string \_dev\_ in their name-tag on aws

+# Treatment of branches

+By default the tests will run on the branch you have checked out.
+If you want to run on a different branch, check out a different branch.
+A lot of the tests also have the --branch argument which logically defines which branch to used based on the name of the service you are testing.
+Usually the default is good enough, though.

 # Common arguements

 Common arguements include --verbose, --branch and --this-branch.

 * **--verbose**: print commands run by the test.
 In tests where --verbose is implemented, it should print additional information during the running of the test.
 * **--branch**: checkout code from a branch *matching the arguement to the test* on the remote machine.
 In tests where --branch is implemented it should enable the switching onto a pre-defined git branch on some remote system before the test.
-The convention is that the tests usually take one arguement, such as "remote_blueprint.py JBOSS" adding --branch would switch this test to checking out the branch with the same name, i.e. JBOSS.
+The convention is that the tests usually take one argument, such as "remote_blueprint.py JBOSS" adding --branch would switch this test to checking out the branch with the same name, i.e. JBOSS.
 * **--this-branch**: checkout code from the same branch as you are using here on the remote machine.
-In tests where --this-branch is implemented it should enable the switching onto the same branch remotely as is checked-out locally.
+In tests where --this-branch is implemented it should enable the switching onto the same branch remotely as is checked-out locally. --this-branch is the default.

 # Prerequisites for running deployment tests